waithiran22/Resume-Bias-Project/README.md

 - **Applicant features**: First names coded by race/gender
 - **Job post info**: Requirements for education, skills, etc.
 - **Target**: `received_callback` (1 = got a callback; 0 = no callback)

-> I removed irrelevant metadata (like job URLs) and cleaned yes/no columns into binary format.
-I also handled missing values and encoded categorical fields.

 **Sensitive proxy variables** like `firstname` were included early in modeling but later removed to evaluate their outsized influence.

 ---